Wallace & Gromit: The Curse of the Were-Rabbit: Critical response

 In 2016, Empire magazine ranked it 51st on their list of the 100 best British films, with their entry stating, "The sparkling Curse Of The Were-Rabbit positively brims with ideas and energy, dazzling movie fans with sly references to everything from Hammer horrors and The Incredible Hulk to King Kong and Top Gun, and bounds along like a hound in a hurry.
 The plot pitches the famously taciturn Dogwarts' alumnus and his Wensleydale-chomping owner (Sallis) against the dastardly Victor Quartermaine (Fiennes), taking mutating bunnies, prize-winning marrows and the posh-as-biscuits Lady Tottington (Bonham Carter) along for the ride.
-In short, it's the most marvellously English animation there is."
+In short, it's the most marvellously English animation there is".
+Empire also gave the film five stars out of five.
+It also largely praised Peter Sallis's performance, including it in a list of "The 50 Greatest Voice Performances on Movies", compiled by Helen O'Hara.
+Paul Arendt of BBC News, praised the film's charm, humour, and handcrafted animation, highlighting its inventive visual gags, affectionate horror pastiche, and quintessentially English sensibility.
+He commended its "sheer good humour" and celebrated Nick Park's creativity, concluding that The Curse of the Were‑Rabbit confirms Aardman as a uniquely imaginative force in animation.
+And gave the film five stars out of five.